jaulie/rag-backend/README.md

 Click , then 'Try it out', then choose file(s) to upload.

 ## PDF Text Extraction and Chunking ##
 PDFs are extracted using PyMuPDF.
+Initial chunking is done by page, then sentence, so that one page of sentences is input into the embedding model at one time.
+This prevents context overflow.
-Chunking is done using semantic chunking with the difference threshold set by 1 standard deviation in the data.
+Finally, the sentences are re-chunked using semantic chunking with the difference threshold set by 1 standard deviation in the data.
 This is the most versatile chunking strategy given the non-specific domains of the pdf inputs.

 ## Vector Store Integration ##
 Documents are embedded and stored in a proprietary vector store.